Herttoniemi: History

 Herttoniemi has been inhabited for a long time.
 One of Helsinki's Bronze Age graves has been found near the Herttoniemi metro station.
 Some Finnish place names have also survived in Herttoniemi, which testify that Tavastians have used the area and inhabited it before Swedes colonized Uusimaa.
 In the light of place names, a permanent settlement by Tavastians occurred possibly as early as the 12th century.

 The village of Herttoniemi was one of the oldest in the Helsinge Parish.
 The Herttoniemi manor is the oldest in eastern Helsinki, and it belonged to the Jägerhorn family already in the 16th century.
 When Count Augustin Ehrensvärd bought the estate in 1752, the lands of the manor extended to Puotila in the east and to Viikki and Malmi in the north.
 The area of Myllypuro also belonged to the lands owned by Ehrensvärd.
-Later, the manor and its lands belonged to Carl Olof Cronstedt, a famous hero of the Battle of Svensksund and the last commandant of Viapori during the Swedish reign.
+Later, the manor and its lands belonged to Carl Olof Cronstedt, a famous hero of the Battle of Svensksund and the last commandant of Sveaborg (Suomenlinna) during the Swedish reign.
 In addition to the Herttoniemi manor, the Ströms manor is also located in this area.

 The last owner of the Herttoniemi manor, Councillor of agriculture John Bergbom began to rent out plots of the manor lands in 1880 to people who would build villas in the area.
 The leases were made for 50 years.
 There would eventually be 70 of such villas in the area.
 The area of the villas extended from Herttoniemenranta all the way to Fastholma.
 The villas were inhabited by members of the nobility, by factory owners, businessmen and politicians.
 The arrived here by steam boats from the city.
 The travelling time was around 20 minutes.
 The villas of the wealthy people were in the southern part of the area, but in the north, in the Fastholma area, the villas were inhabited by people of the working class.
 The latter sometimes had cows in their yards.